jtescher/team-environment-management/README.md

 1. Autonomy
     1. Ability to shape tools / processes
     1. Creative flexibility and empowerment
-    1. Effective use of time
+    1. Manage use of time and work / life balance
-    1. Participate in decision making
+    1. Participate in discussions and decision making
+    1. Ability to join / leave teams and projects
 1. Mastery
     1. Ability to hone existing skills
     1. Ability to acquire new skills